 - Bear Scouts.
-Boys in the third grade are members of
+Youth in the third grade are members of

 a Bear den.
 They also work with their families to do the

-requirements for the Bear badge, but boys this old have enough
+requirements for the Bear badge, but Scouts this old have enough

 knowledge and skill to take on more of the work by themselves.

 - Webelos Scouts.
-Boys in the fourth and fifth grades
+Youth in the fourth and fifth grades

 become Webelos Scouts.
 Webelos Scouts do more advanced activities